Glenrose Xaba: Career

 She competed in the junior women's race at the 2013 IAAF World Cross Country Championships held in Bydgoszcz, Poland.

 In 2017, she competed in the senior women's race at the IAAF World Cross Country Championships held in Kampala, Uganda.
 She finished in 64th place.
 In 2018, she competed in the senior women's race at the African Cross Country Championships held in Chlef, Algeria.
 She won the SPAR Grand Prix 10 km series.

 She competed in the women's half marathon at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.

 She was not able to qualify for the 2020 Summer Olympics in Tokyo, Japan due to injury.

 On 20 October 2024, she set a new national record as she won the Cape Town Marathon in a time of 2:22:22.
-In 2025 she improved on her 5km personal best running 15:27 in Durban to win the Boxer Super Run Durban race.
+In 2025 she improved on her 5 km personal best running 15:27 in Durban to win the Boxer Super Run Durban race.

 South African National Championships

 In 2015, she won the silver medal in the women's 10,000 metres at the South African Athletics Championships held in Stellenbosch, South Africa.
 She also won the bronze medal in the women's 5000 metres event.
 In 2016, she competed in the women's 10,000 metres event at the African Championships in Athletics held in Durban, South Africa.

 In 2024 she won the 10 000m and 5 000m at the National Senior Combined Events and Relays Championships.

-In 2025 she won her eighth South African 10km Championship title.
+In 2025 she won her eighth South African 10 km Championship title.